serge-hulne/bakerstreet/README.md

 ```
 See test_* files in ./src

-## Example of use
+## Example 2 of use

 ```
 require "http/server"
-require "./bakerstreet"
+require "bakerstreet"
 require "../archive.cr"

 HOST = "127.0.0.1"